MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 destroyed.
 Story Aspects also are destroyed when they are no longer relevant, or no longer make sense.
 When the sun rises, ~~Pitch Blackness~~ is destroyed.

+> Tor Byorn is leading a raiding party to steal a rival crew's cargo right out
+> of their storehouse.
+The GM writes down the aspect ~~Abnormally Dark and
+> Rainy~~ as he describes the scene.
+A few moments later Tor Byron heres a
+> whistling shriek as a special arrow misses his head by an inch but finds its
+> target in the man behind him.
+>
+> Tor Byorn's player asks the GM if he can roll `Insight` to locate the
+> assassin, but GM declines; the aspect on the scene prevents Tor Byorn.
+> Undiscouraged, the Dwarf starts looking for a way to brighten up the night,
+> perhaps with some fire...

 #### Hidden Aspects

 Most character and story Aspects are visible to everyone at the table, but not